Claims — March 17, 2026

 CBBEL submitted three applications for this NOFA on October 11th.
 INDOT allocated $50 million for the entire state.
 Two applications were awarded funding:

-However, based on discussions with INDOT, each project is required to follow LPA guidance procedures including an environmental assessment.
+Based on discussions with INDOT, each project is required to follow LPA guidance procedures for usage of INDOT funds, which includes an environmental assessment for each project.
 The cost to prepare an environmental assessment, along with other required INDOT coordination, does not make these projects nearly as cost-effective as originally anticipated.
 Therefore, funding for these projects will ultimately not be pursued.

 5. Town Street Committee & Roadway Items